 Yes, as long as the water still drains out of the pot!
 That’s perfect for those deeper pots where deep soil is not needed.
 I usually suggest placing them in plastic ziplock bags first, then in the pot.
 Less mess that way, especially when you go to empty the container.
 Also, consider using chunk bark mulch, pine bark, crushed aluminum cans, 2-liter bottles, etc as fillers.

-All of them are excellent container plants!
+All basils are excellent for container gardening!
 It’s amazing how often I see gardeners growing mass amounts of basil in those pickle-buckets or large pots, placed in the garden, patio, or wherever they can set them in sunlight.
-I like the Green Bouquet, although there are several ‘dwarf’ basils available.
+I recommend the Green Bouquet, although there are several ‘dwarf’ basils available.
 These plants only get 15-18 inches high, small leaves so you don’t have to do a lot of chopping, and the flavor is unreal!
 Power-packed flavor in a tiny leaf.

 How many basils does Natorp’s grow?
 Click Here to See Our Collection.